 A pianist of profound clarity and power who escaped Soviet control to become a globe-trotting conductor and musical statesman.

-Vladimir Ashkenazy's fingers first found the piano keys in Moscow, where his prodigious talent became a tool of the Soviet state, winning the Tchaikovsky Competition in 1962.
-But his mind and heart sought freedom.
-In a bold defection, he left the USSR with his Icelandic wife, eventually settling in the West and adopting Icelandic citizenship.
-This liberation unlocked a staggering career of dual mastery.
-At the keyboard, his playing was noted for its brilliant technique and intellectual depth, spanning from Mozart to Shostakovich.
-He then seamlessly picked up the baton, leading orchestras like the Royal Philharmonic and the Czech Philharmonic with the same meticulous understanding.
-More than a performer, Ashkenazy became a cultural ambassador, his life a testament to art transcending politics, his music a universal language spoken with unwavering integrity.
+Vladimir Ashkenazy won the Tchaikovsky Competition in 1962, his prodigious fingers having first found the piano keys in Moscow.
+The Soviet state used his talent as a tool, but his mind and heart sought freedom.
+He defected from the USSR with his Icelandic wife, eventually settling in the West and adopting Icelandic citizenship.
+This liberation unlocked a career of dual mastery.
+At the keyboard, his playing showed brilliant technique and intellectual depth, spanning from Mozart to Shostakovich.
+He then picked up the baton, leading orchestras like the Royal Philharmonic and the Czech Philharmonic with meticulous understanding.
+Ashkenazy became a cultural ambassador.
+His life demonstrated art surpassing politics, his music a universal language spoken with unwavering integrity.

 1928–1945